jlpopp01/LBB/readme.md

 This is a simple master loop that saves to an external file with some expanded if/elif work

+It will show a countdown to the event.

 *This project is a work in progress due shortly